March: Gene-Editing Regulation Roundup

 Regulations for gene-edited plants in China currently occupy a middle ground between the U.S. and Europe.
 China has streamlined regulations for GE crops that do not contain foreign DNA, but some testing and a biosafety certificate are still required.

-• Regulations clarifying the definition of a plant variety went into effect in January 2026.
+• Chinese Patent Office Regulations clarifying the definition of a plant variety went into effect in January 2026.
 In brief, a plant variety is artificially selected with consistent characteristics and relatively stable genetics.
-China does not allow plant varieties to be patented, but breeders can obtain plant variety protection from the International Union for the Protection of New Varieties of Plants (UPOV).
+China does not allow plant varieties to be patented, and these clarifications should offer plant breeders increased clarity on the scope of what is a “plant variety” before the Patent Office.
+Despite not being patentable, new plant varieties can still obtain intellectual property protection in China via their Plant Variety Rights (PVR) system, which is administered under the framework of the International Union for the Protection of New Varieties of Plants (UPOV).

 • Key Takeaways: